tomjoht/learnapidoc/kindle_instructions.md

 this file uses the \_config_pdf.yml. in this file, two important properties are defined:
 baseurl: /Users/tomjoht/projects/learnapidoc/\_site
-format: pdf
+format: print

 it builds from the local, so it's not necessary to have serve_pdf running

 2. see pdf/docapis.pdf

 - no need to swap in images for tables
-- format: pdf
+- format: print
 - css: assets/css/pdf/printstyles.css
 - css: assets/css/pdf/theme-blue.css
 - layout: printpdf.html